cypress-io/cypress-documentation/content/guides/references/proxy-configuration.md

 </Alert>

-Cypress automatically reads from npm config's [`cafile`](https://docs.npmjs.com/cli/v8/using-npm/config#cafile) and [`ca`](https://docs.npmjs.com/cli/v8/using-npm/config#ca) options and the [`NODE_EXTRA_CA_CERTS`](https://nodejs.org/api/cli.html#node_extra_ca_certsfile)
+Cypress needs to be able to authenticate properly when communicating to the [Dashboard Service](/guides/dashboard/introduction).
+When connecting through a proxy, oftentimes a self signed certificate is used as a certificate authority.
+In order to handle this configuration, Cypress automatically reads from npm config's [`cafile`](https://docs.npmjs.com/cli/v8/using-npm/config#cafile) and [`ca`](https://docs.npmjs.com/cli/v8/using-npm/config#ca) options and the [`NODE_EXTRA_CA_CERTS`](https://nodejs.org/api/cli.html#node_extra_ca_certsfile)